Skip to main content

 Injectable treatments are medications given by injection subcutaneously, or under the skin.
 This can be done at a doctor’s office by a healthcare professional or at home by a patient or their caregiver.
 There are two different types of injectable treatments for eczema: biologics and injectable steroids.
 Injectables require a prescription from a doctor (as opposed to over-the-counter products you can purchase without a prescription).

-Biologics for eczema
+Biologics for Eczema

 Biologic drugs, or “biologics,” are among the most targeted eczema therapies available today.
 Given subcutaneously, or under the skin, biologics for eczema are genetically engineered human antibody medications that are derived from living tissues or cells cultured in a laboratory.